British police name third London attacker as Youssef Zaghba

-LONDON British police investigating Saturday's attack on London Bridge on Tuesday named the third assailant as Youssef Zaghba, a 22-year-old Italian national of Moroccan descent who was from east London.
+LONDON (Reuters) - British police investigating Saturday's attack on London Bridge on Tuesday named the third assailant as Youssef Zaghba, a 22-year-old Italian national of Moroccan descent who was from east London.

 Police said Zaghba had not been a subject of interest to police or the domestic spy agency MI5.